d3cod3/raspbian-server/README.md

 And so on

-So we have some possibilities, but not so much in the end:  0, 1, 2, 3, 4, 5, 6, 7
+So we have some possibilities, but not so much in the end:

-The detailed list is:

 * 0 - No permissions
 * 1 - execute permission